prabudhd2003/PathAlgorithms/README.md

 Pathfinding Algorithm Visualization

-This project visualizes two pathfinding algorithms, A* and Dijkstra, using Python and the Pygame library.
+This project visualizes two pathfinding algorithms, Dijkstra's and A*, using Python and the Pygame library.
 The goal is to let users interactively create start and end points, set barriers, and watch the algorithm find the shortest path in real-time.

 https://github.com/user-attachments/assets/594be966-5e59-4992-8852-ed19b288da8b